cnunciato/buildkite-sdk/README.md

 1. Update the `FROM` and `TO` versions in the `release:all` task in [`./project.json`](./project.json).

-1. Run the release script:
+1. With that single change uncommitted, run the release script:

     ```bash
     npm run release